 Real movements are never safe.
 They require action-oriented people who see a need and run to it, instead of apathetically turning away.
 This feeling is becoming increasingly true of Jesus followers who have been hesitant on the sidelines in the past, but eagerly desire to see Kentucky made better in the future.

 Over ten years ago, a study showed that only 13% of people “attended” church on a regular basis in Kentucky.
-This has not improved over time.
+This has not improved over time, which means approximately 3,887,160 people don't attend church each week.
 In 2015, 4,000 churches were planted in North America.
 In the same year, 3,700 churches closed their doors.
 The global pandemic has caused even more uncertainty and chaos on many levels, but an effective gospel work has been opened yet again.

 In the book of Acts, we see the Church exploding with growth and literally changing the world.
 The people were ordinary but willing to follow the Holy Spirit as God led them “town to town” and in their “day to day” lives.
 We believe this type of movement can make Kentucky flourish.